logo

 DTCP and HMDA layouts available

 Land values in the Adibatla, Mucherla, and Maheshwaram belt (served by the ORR and NH-765 connection) ranged from ₹15,000 to ₹40,000 per square yard in 2025.
-The RRR and ORR together are documented as driving 15% to 50% appreciation in emerging zones.
+Infrastructure projects such as the RRR and ORR have historically driven price movement in peri-urban zones; verify current rates via registered sale deed comparables before transacting.
 But that appreciation applies to land outside acquisition zones and with valid layout approval; land inside the 100 m RRR right-of-way is subject to compulsory acquisition at approximately ₹25 lakh per acre regardless of market rate.

 Frequently Asked Questions